keepthrifty/keepthrifty.github.io/_posts/2017-05-15-big-barriers-living-smaller.md

 <div class="image-caption">Nomad's Nest from <a href="http://www.windrivertinyhomes.com/" target="_blank">Wind River Tiny Homes</a></div>

-The growing interest of tiny houses should be evident from the popularity of shows like [Tiny House Nation](http://amzn.to/2rehtHR){: rel="nofollow" target="_blank"} and [Tiny House Hunters](http://amzn.to/2qEQYyf){: rel="nofollow" target="_blank"}.
+The growing interest of tiny houses should be evident from the popularity of shows like Tiny House Nation and Tiny House Hunters.
 That said, building codes and zoning restrictions haven't caught up in most places in the United States to make building a tiny house on wheels a viable living option.

 Zoning ordinances in our town define a minimum dwelling size of 24 feet by 40 feet (960 square feet), which means a tiny house definitely can't be a dwelling here.
 Tiny houses typically have a maximum width of _8 feet 6 inches_.
 In addition, dwellings are required to have a permanent, continuous foundation compliant with the Wisconsin uniform dwelling code.